Religion and Common Sense

 Freedom of Choice

-During my years as a heavily programmed Catholic, it was impossible for me to imagine a life outside the Church because every avenue of escape was guarded by threats of punishment.
-During this period, it never occurred to me that freedom was as much mental as physical and it was not available to me until I changed my thinking.
-That change took place when I smoked the leaves and blossoms of the cannabis sativa plant and my brain transformed the world into a magnificent sensory experience.
-For the first time in my life, I chose to disregard the authorities and taste the forbidden fruit.
+During my years as a heavily programmed Catholic, it was impossible for me to imagine a life outside the Church because every avenue of escape both real and imaginary was guarded by threats of punishment.
+During this period, it never occurred to me that freedom was as much mental as physical and it would not become available to me unless I changed my thinking.
+That change took place when I smoked the leaves and blossoms of the cannabis plant and under its influence, my brain transformed the world into a magnificent sensory experience.
+For the first time in my life, I had tasted forbidden fruit …and I liked it.

 Accepting Responsibility

-The only way to free yourself from religious indoctrination is to assume responsibility for your own existence.
+The only way to free yourself from religious indoctrination is to assume responsibility.
 The process begins with a desire for greater freedom and a willingness to do whatever it takes to acquire that freedom.

 Requirements for freedom from religious doctrine